SovereignCloudStack/standards/Decisions/scs-xxxx-v1-ssd-flavors.md

 writes -- this is required in order to live up to the [ACID](https://en.wikipedia.org/wiki/ACID) guarantees in situations when disruptions might happen.
-Databases typically use `fsync()` calls to ensure that write buffers are written to real persistent storage unless they use raw/direct block devices circumventing Linux's page and buffer cachce.
+Databases typically use `fsync()` calls to ensure that write buffers are written to real persistent storage unless they use raw/direct block devices circumventing Linux's page and buffer cache.

 etcd normally uses a write-ahead-log (WOL) file that lives on a Linux filesystem and uses `fsync` to ensure the correct write ordering.
 Trouble with fsync is that it